-Each of them is compact, solid, easy and cheap to ship, evergreen, affordable enough for a spontaneous purchase.
+Each of them is compact, solid, easy, and cheap to ship, evergreen, affordable enough for a spontaneous purchase.
 Can you say the same about your product?

-Pulling it out of the hat is only one possible trick.
-There are several more, more doable even for an “average magician” =)
+Pulling products to sell on Amazon out of the hat is only one possible trick.
+There are several more tricks that will help you find products to sell.
+More doable even for an “average magician” =)

-Option 1: Retail Arbitrage
+Option 1: Make Money Selling on Amazon via Retail Arbitrage

 First of all, you can try the approach called Retail Arbitrage.
-Its concept is simple.
+The concept is simple.
 You buy a product in a retail store at a discount and resell it for a higher price on Amazon, putting the difference in your pocket.

 Say, this one describes an experiment with a $150 budget and $100 profit.

 But Target doesn’t like being a Retail Arbitrage Supplier.
-They’re strongly against resellers, so be careful, or be you will be banned.
+They’re strongly against resellers, so be careful, or you will be banned.

 Retail Arbitrage seems to be an acceptable scenario for a business startup with little to no budget.
-But flipping the products this way you will have limited opportunities to grow.
+But flipping the products this way, you will have limited opportunities to grow.

-Option 2: Private-labelled product
+Option 2: Amazon Dropshipping

-You may put your logo on it, pack the product in your colors and sell it on Amazon.
+- You may put your logo on it, pack the product in your colors, and sell it on Amazon.
 It will be a simple rebranding, which may work fine if the competition is low.

-You may also alter the product itself, making it physically different from what your competitors offer.
+- You may also alter the product itself, making it physically different from what your competitors offer.
 Unique colors, extra features.
 Some manufacturers agree to do that on their side too, so ask if this is possible when you’re negotiating the contract.

 How to find wholesale suppliers and manufacturers who sell white-label products?
 This article contains a brilliant video with spoon-fed answers to all the questions around the topic.